AFLplusplus/AFLplusplus/llvm_mode/README.md

 targets this way:

 ```
- libtarget-1.0 $ AFL_LLVM_USE_TRACE_PC=1  make
+$ AFL_LLVM_INSTRUMENT=PCGUARD  make
 ```

-Note that this mode is about 20% slower than "vanilla" afl-clang-fast, and about 5-10% slower than afl-clang.
-This is likely because the instrumentation is not inlined, and instead involves a function call.
+Note that this us currently the default, as it is the best mode.
-On systems that support it, compiling your target with -flto can help a bit.
+If you have llvm 11 and compiled afl-clang-lto - this is the only better mode.